 Edinburgh's Christmas is a package of Yuletide themed events running from late November, around St Andrew's Day, to early January as the Hogmanay celebrations come to an end.
 Together with Burns Night at the end of January, they make Edinburgh's Winter Festivals.

 Edinburgh's Christmas was first launched at the turn of the millennium Hogmanay celebrations.
 Since 1999, it has expanded to include an ever-growing range of events, from Christmas Light Nights to Edinburgh pantomimes and Christmas shows

 Deck the streets

 You can't miss the brightly lit giant Christmas tree from Norway which is erected at the top of the Mound, and George Street and Princes Street are decked with fairie lights and yuletide decorations.
 In 2016, the West End of George Street includes the added attraction of a luminescent archway Street of Light, featuring 60,000 lights synchronised to live music performances.

 The switch-on of the Christmas lights is watched by several thousand people at the end of November.

 It wouldn't be Christmas without Santa, and there's no lack of portly, white-bearded chaps and, for that matter, ladies hitting the ground for the Great Scottish Santa Run.
 Hundreds of them.

 Pantos and Christmas Shows

-Tom Chalk's nativity scene, a realistic interpretation of the biblical christmas scene that the artist was commissioned to do in 2003, also returns to St Andrew Square.
+Tom Chalk's nativity scene, a realistic interpretation of the biblical christmas scene that the artist was commissioned to do in 2003, also is found in St Andrew Square.
 A carol concert will take place around the Nativity scene on Sunday 27 November at 3pm.